heiku-jiqu/sparkDetection/DESIGN.md

   - Delivery semantics: Consider at both producer and consumer at most once to reduce latency, or least once to reduce dropped messages, depending on whether dropped messages or lower latency is more important for PM.

+Other viable options include Cloud vendor's message brokers like AWS Kinesis, Azure Service Bus, Google Pub/Sub, so that we don't have to manage the infrastructure.

 ## Streaming Database

-A streaming database is used to both remove duplicates and serve queries to the dashboard, hence this one system serves as the stream processor and the query service for the dashboard.
+A streaming database is used to both remove duplicates and serve queries to the dashboard, hence this one system serves as the stream processor, data storage and query engine for the dashboard.
-This is intentional so that we only need to manage 1 system instead of 2 systems (Flink + Trino) and also manage how the 2 systems' interaction storage layer affects the query latency.
+This is intentional so that we only need to manage 1 system instead of 2 systems (Flink + Trino) and also alleviates us on managing how the 2 systems' interaction storage layer affects the query latency (eg aggregation with watermark may introduce much more latency).

-The streaming database will need to be able to handle high throughput insert rate, and that queries should be able to see the freshest data (low latency, not eventual consistency).

 Some considerations for the Streaming Database:
+  - The streaming database will need to be able to handle high throughput insert rate, and that queries should be able to see the freshest data (low latency, not eventual consistency).
   - Need to decide on retention period for the realtime storage: Pinot is able to have a "hybrid" table where it is fusion of realtime table (for fast updates) and "offline" table (for more historical data)
   - Since we are deduplicating, we will need to size the nodes' memory to handle the deduplication: based on our workload (~7 billion events per day * 8bytes for detection ID / # of partitions worth of data inmem).
     Assume is just duplicated data, not updates to fields, so only need to hash the key.

+Other options considered are Clickhouse and Materialize, however these do not seem to be able to scale enough to handle the current combination of data volume and low latency requirements.
+(Clickhouse can be distributed, but the distributed nodes are eventually consistent.
+Materialize only have full replicas, so only can scale to the biggest single node, plus its not as established.)

 ### Adding a Stream Processor